fproject/workflowii/README.md

 ### Attach To The Model

-Now let's have a look to our Post model.
+Now let's have a look to our Artical model.
 We decide to store the status of a article in a column named `status` of type STRING(40).

 The last step is to associate the workflow definition with articles models.
 To do so we must declare the *WorkflowBehavior* behavior in the Article model class and let the default configuration settings do the rest.